damtz/theater-ticket-booking/README.md

 [Visit Our Website](http://10.70.91.60/) 💚

 ## Status of the Project :telescope:
-* Our team have completed working on House Rent Price Prediction.
+* Our team have completed working on Movie Ticket Booking Management System.

 ## Languages and Tools used
 <p align="center">